 - a.
-The consultant will assist the King County Executive's Director of Government Relations in developing a state legislative agenda and an action plan for achieving the goals set in the state legislative agenda.
+The consultant will assist the King County Executive's Government Relations Team and King County Council's Government Relations Team in developing a state legislative agenda and an action plan for achieving the goals set in the state legislative agenda.
 At the direction of county government relations staff, this may include meetings with department staff and county officials to understand and develop legislation, testimony, and detailed legislative strategies. - b.
 The consultant shall advise the County Council, the County Executive, and county staff with respect to proposed legislation including the timing and nature of direct County contacts with legislators and other state officials.
 As requested, the consultant shall coordinate with county government relations staff to facilitate meetings between King County elected officials and legislators in Olympia or in King County. - c.
-The consultant will maintain regular contact with King County's state delegation, legislative leadership, key legislative committees, and the executive branch of state government involved in the development of legislation, pertaining to operation of the county, as directed by the King County Council's Director of Government Relations and the King County Executive's Director of Government Relations.
+The consultant will maintain regular contact with King County's state delegation, legislative leadership, key legislative committees, and the executive branch of state government involved in the development of legislation, pertaining to operation of the county, as directed by the King County Council's Government Relations Team and the King County Executive's Government Relations Team.